Sustainability

 Development and Creation of Products/Services Contributing to Environmental Protection

-We develop and design our products and services in accordance with the NGK Group Corporate Business Principles and Code of Conduct.
-We also work to comply with the requirements of our customers and supply chain.
-And in our Environmental Policy, which is a requirement of the environmental management system stipulated in international standard ISO 14001, we clearly state that we promote the development and proliferation of products/services contributing to environmental protection as part of our environmental/social contribution.
-Moreover, we confirm the progress of these initiatives through periodic internal audits and third-party audits of our environmental management system.
+The NGK Group develops and designs our products and services in accordance with the NGK Group Corporate Business Principles and Code of Conduct.
+We also work to comply with the requirements of our customers.
+And in the NGK Group Environmental Policy, we clearly state that we promote the development and proliferation of products/services contributing to environmental protection as part of our environmental/social contribution.
+We confirm the progress of these initiatives through periodic internal audits and third-party audits of our environmental management system.

 Page top